JackDanna/FogentRoleplayTemplate/README.md

 ## Combat Rounds

 Combat is run in a Round-by-Round format.
-A Combat Round covers a very brief period of time, which can be thought of roughly 10 seconds of in game time.
+A Combat Round covers a brief period of time, which can be thought of roughly 10 seconds of in game time.

-All the actions are considered to be happening within the section of time narratively represented by the Combat Round.
+All the actions taken by charactes are considered to be happening simultaneously within the time narratively represented by the Combat Round.

-To make sense of this potential chaos, first a Turn Order is determined.
-Then, for each round will have a Declaration Phase and an Action Phase.
+To make sense of this potential chaos, first a Turn Order is determined which will last for the entire Combat.
+Then, for each Combat Round will be seperated into a Declaration Phase and an Action Phase.

 ### Turn Order